BET-lab/DeepTimeSeries/doc/source/api/layers.rst

 **How It Works:**

 Adds zeros to the left (beginning) of the sequence, shifting the original data to the right.
 This allows convolutions to process the sequence while maintaining causality.
+The padding is created on the same device and with the same dtype as the input tensor.

 **Example:**